utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 1. (Optional) On the **Capture Requests** tab, use the dropdown menus to limit the requests captured during the session:

     * **Methods** - Limit captured requests to the selected methods.
-    * **Domains & URL** - Limit captured requests to the domains and URLs that match the specified criteria.
-You can specify text that URLs must contain and can't contain, and you can use regular expressions.
+    * **Domains & URL** - Limit captured requests to the domains and URLs that match the specified text.
+You can use regular expressions.

 1. On the **Capture Requests** tab, select **Start Capture**.